-Philadelphia Improper Passing Ticket Lawyer
+Improper Passing Ticket Lawyer Philadelphia

 When running late to work, getting past that one last car sometimes seems like the only plausible factor to create a faster trip to the office.
 We have all felt the frustration with being stuck behind a driver who seems like they are traveling at glacial speeds when we have somewhere to be.
 In some cases, we are willing to pass the motorists any way possible to get that “extra time” needed for travel.
 It would be in your best interest, however, to fight that urge.
 There are passing protocols in Pennsylvania that require you to pass vehicles in a certain manner based on either the situation or rules of the particular road.
 Local law enforcement is quite familiar with these laws, and has repeatedly ticketed drivers for the improper passing of other vehicles.
+It is often the case that you can receive a ticket for simply incorrectly passing another vehicle.

 Sometimes you can receive a ticket for simply incorrectly passing another vehicle.
 Most of us are not aware of the improper passing laws in Pennsylvania – of which there are a number.
 You may have passed a vehicle in a manner you have executed safely many times before, but were surprisingly issued a ticket by a police officer.

 There are passing regulations in Pennsylvania which require that you do so in a particular manner, based on either the situation or rules of the particular road.
-These are in fact heavy ticket points for which you would be well-served to hire a traffic attorney to protect your driving record and license.
+These are in fact heavy ticket points for which you would be well-served to hire a Traffic Attorney to protect your driving record and license.

 The Rule on Passing Other Vehicles